-The Organization does not expect to make any contributions to its Pension Plan in 2016.
-The Organization expects to contribute \$1.5 million to its postretirement medical plans in 2016.
+The Organization is not required to make any contributions to its Pension Plan in 2017.
+The Organization expects to contribute \$1.6 million to its postretirement medical plan in 2017.

 The Organization has employee savings plans under Sections 403(b) and 401(k) of the IRC.
 The plans cover substantially all the Organization's employees after satisfying service requirements.
 Participating employees may defer up to 50% (subject to certain limitations) of their pretax earnings to the Section 401(k) plan.